sscovil/premium-posts/readme.txt

 == Description ==

-Want to add a special message or ad code to the most popular posts on your blog?
+Want to add a special message or ad code to your most popular blog posts?
 This plugin enables you to do just that!

-1. Install and activate this plugin.
+1. Install and activate the plugin via `WP-Admin > Plugins`.
-2. Mark your top posts as "Premium" using a checkbox that has been added to your Post Editor and Quick Edit screens.
+2. Mark your top posts as "Premium" using a checkbox in the Post Editor.
-3. Go to `WP-Admin > Settings > Reading` and wdit the message you would like to display for premium and/or standard posts.
+3. Go to `WP-Admin > Settings > Reading` and edit your premium post message.
-4. Choose to place this message above or below the post content, or manually place it using the `<?php premium_posts(); ?>` template tag.
+4. Choose to place your message above or below the post content, or place it manually using the `<?php premium_posts(); ?>` template tag.
-5. View your posts to see your message!

-This plugin allows publishers to mark posts as "Premium".
-It also adds the conditional tag `is_premium_post()` for use in your theme template files.

 Place your premium/standard post message wherever you want by using the `<?php premium_posts(); ?>` template tag inside [The Loop](http://codex.wordpress.org/The_Loop "WordPress Codex: The Loop").

+This plugin also adds the conditional tag `is_premium_post()` for use in your theme template files.

 You can also test if a specific post is marked as premium by passing the post ID (or post object) as a parameter to the `is_premium_post()` function.